 The faculty encourage students to explore internship possibilities.
 Both the department and Career Services have resources to assist students in identifying potential internship sites.
-Students can also earn 1-8 credits for a Communication internship through Communication 491.
+Students can also earn 1-8 credits for a Communication & Digital Media internship through CMDM 491.
 While these credits do not apply to the major, they do count toward the degree.

 Related Areas of Study

-Students interested in Communication may wish to take course offerings from several other departments on campus.
-For students with specific professional aspirations, these offerings include English 241: Beginning Journalism, English 321: Advanced Studies in Journalism (see Journalism minor), Business 340: Marketing Management, Business 441: Advertising and Promotion, Art 241: Introduction to Photography, and Art 245: Computer Imaging.
-More broadly, students may also wish to further the ethical basis of their education by taking courses such as Philosophy 103: Ethics and Identity, Religion 171S: Urban Life and Social Ethics, Religion 172S: Poverty and Social Ethics, and Religion 176S: Racism and Social Ethics.
+Students interested in Communication & Digital Media may wish to take course offerings from several other departments on campus.
+For students with specific professional aspirations, these offerings include English 241: Beginning Journalism, English 321: Advanced Studies in Journalism (see Journalism & Integrated Media minor), Business 340: Marketing Strategy & Planning, Business 343: Digital Marketing, Art 241: Introduction to Photography, and Art 246: Digital Imaging and Video.
+More broadly, students may also wish to further the ethical basis of their education by taking courses such as Philosophy 103: Ethics and Identity, Religion 171: Urban Life and Social Ethics, and Religion 176: Racism and Social Ethics.
 A student should consult with an academic advisor to consider further course work that would complement each individual's program of study.